Anticipation is a big part of the shopping experience.

 3. Use unique materials and choose sustainability

 One way to differentiate your unboxing experience from others is by choosing unique materials.
-Unique can mean the material composition itself, but it can also mean unique in the way you’ve acquired it.
+Unique can mean the material composition itself, but it can also mean special in the way you’ve acquired it.

 Get creative and think about sources within your community for packaging.
 In doing so, you’re reducing the impact of shipping from major suppliers.